lanceengland/quicksilver-core/README.md

 Tip: Use the --what-if parameter to validate the deployment without creating anything

-This will deploy a resource
+This will deploy the following:

+- A resource group
+- An Azure Maps account